pytest-dev/pytest/doc/en/announce/sprint2016.rst

-If your organisation wants to support the sprint but prefers to give money according to an invoice, get in contact with holger at http://merlinux.eu who can invoice your.
+If your organisation wants to support the sprint but prefers to give money according to an invoice, get in contact with holger at http://merlinux.eu who can invoice your organisation properly.

 If we have excess money we'll use for further sprint/travel funding for pytest/tox contributors.